-General: Contact with gas escaping the container can cause frostbite.
+General: Contains a small amount of Hydrogen Sulfide, symptoms of overexposure are headaches, dizziness, nausea, coughing, respiratory irritation, eye irritation, skin irritation, pain in the nose, and loss of consciousness.
+Heating of the product may release higher amounts of Hydrogen Sulfide (H2S).
+May cause frostbite on contact with the liquid.
 Asphyxia by lack of oxygen: risk of death.
-Contains a small amount of Hydrogen Sulfide, symptoms of overexposure are headaches, dizziness, nausea, coughing, respiratory irritation, eye irritation, skin irritation, pain in the nose, and loss of consciousness.
-Heating of the product may release higher amounts of Hydrogen Sulfide (H2S).
-May cause respiratory irritation.
-Causes damage to organs (central nervous system) (inhalation).
-Causes serious eye irritation.
-Toxic if inhaled.

-Inhalation: Irritation of the respiratory tract and the other mucous membranes.
-Inhalation of this material can cause serious health effects in small amounts, leading to unconsciousness and death.
-In elevated concentrations may cause asphyxiation, central nervous system effects, and increased breathing rate.
+Inhalation: In elevated concentrations may cause asphyxiation, central nervous system effects, and increased breathing rate.
 Symptoms of asphyxiation include headache, dizziness, rapid breathing, increased pulse, mood changes, tremors, cyanosis, muscular weakness, narcosis, numbness of the extremities, unconsciousness and death.

-Skin Contact: Contact with gas escaping the container can cause frostbite and freeze burns.
+Skin Contact: Contact with gas/liquid escaping the container can cause frostbite and freeze burns.

-Eye Contact: Contact with gas escaping the container can cause frostbite, freeze burns, and permanent eye damage.
-Contact causes severe irritation with redness and swelling of the conjunctiva.
+Eye Contact: Contact with gas/liquid escaping the container can cause frostbite, freeze burns, and permanent eye damage.

-Ingestion: Not considered a potential route of exposure, but contact with gas escaping the container can cause freeze burns and frostbite.
+Ingestion: Not considered a potential route of exposure, but contact with gas/liquid escaping the container can cause freeze burns and frostbite.